 I was two weeks into my new career and doing some research for my novel one afternoon when I came across HubPages.
 I signed up that day.
 A few days later, I published my first two hubs – technical legal pieces like the only other things I had published during my 21 year legal career.

 Later that week, I woke early one morning to the idea of writing a hub about a dinner party cooking competition my friends and I had done.
 With the hub now writing itself inside my head, I could no longer sleep so I got up and cranked it out.
 I was surprised a couple of weeks later when the hub was nominated for, and then won, a Hubnugget, and even more surprised a couple of days after that when it was featured as Hub of the Day.

 Over the next seven months, I kept writing hubs, one or two a week and sometimes a couple in a day.
 I won two more Hubnuggets, had seven more Hubs of the Day, gained a good number of followers, and made a lot of friends.
 I learned a little about SEO and back links, terms I never even heard before joining HubPages, and figured out how to do keyword research.
 I haven't made much money – it took seven months to reach the threshold for my first payment – but I've had a lot of fun.

-I've done several "five things" hubs – The Five Best Bad Eighties Rock Ballads, Five Reasons to Love Gardening, and Five Reasons to Shop Local on Small Business Saturday are examples – so it seems fitting to reflect upon my time on HubPages in terms of some of my top fives.
+I've done several "five things" hubs – The Five Best Bad Eighties Rock Ballads and Five Reasons to Shop Local on Small Business Saturday are examples – so it seems fitting to reflect upon my time on HubPages in terms of some of my top fives.